t-data-h/tdh-gcp/README.md

 * tdh-format.sh:

   Script for formatting and mounting a new data drive for a given instance.
-This is used by the master/worker init scripts when using an attached data drive.
+This is used by the master/worker init scripts for attached data drives.
   The master and worker init scripts copy this to the remote host to locally format and add the drive(s) to the system, supporting either Ext4 or XFS filesystems.
 This is *not* set executable until placed on the host in question.